Privacy Policy

 5. Cookies and Tracking Technologies (§ 25 TDDDG)

-These cookies are essential for website functionality and do not require consent:
+The following technologies are essential for website functionality and do not require consent under § 25(2) TDDDG:

 - Session management